mdcheikh/mdcheikh/README.md

 ## Hi there! 👋 I'm Mohamed Mahmoud 👨‍💻

 Welcome to my GitHub profile!
-I'm a student at the **University of Nouakchott**, pursuing a degree in **Maths-Physics-Informatics**.
+I'm a student at the **University of Nouakchott Al Aasriya**, pursuing a degree in **Maths-Physics-Informatics**.
 I'm passionate about coding and learning new technologies, and I'm always eager to improve my skills and collaborate on exciting projects!

 ### 🧑‍🎓 About Me:
 - 🎓 **Studying:** Maths-Physics-Informatics